gvwilson/thirdbit/src/fiction/in-heck/index.md

 Except that was no longer true.
-It felt like something he *couldn't* have asked, but the possibility of an awkward conversation no longer bothered him.
+It felt like something he *couldn't* have asked, but the risk of an awkward conversation no longer bothered him.
 "I feel different,"
 he said.
 "Or my feelings feel different.